 PUT - The PUT command does the following: copies local files to a remote host or copies files to a DECnet node.
 File names are copied in lowercase without version numbers.
 To use this command, you must have an FTP session with a remote host.
-For information about file version numbers, see Section 2.8.4.
+For information about file version numbers, see Section 2.8.4, "Using the Store Unique Feature".